 What does Sodium Lauryl Sulphate do to Your Skin?

-Linear Alkyl Sodium Sulfonates (LAS), including sodium lauryl sulfate, consitute some of the most common surfactants in use.
-Skin contact with these surfactants can give rise to skin irritation and damage.
-Skin irritation and damage occurs if your skin comes in contact with this surfactant for long enough.
+The ‘surfactant’ is the part of a soap or detergent mixture that does the actual dirt and oil removal (the cleaning).
+The most common surfactants that you will find added to soaps and shampoos as well as many detergents are the Linear Alkyl Sodium Sulfonates (LAS).
+These surfactants include the well known surfactant, sodium lauryl sulfate.
+It may surprise you to hear that skin contact with these surfactants can give rise to skin irritation and damage.
+But, this is a well known fact among those that test surfactants and other personal use chemicals.
+Skin irritation and damage will occur if your skin comes in contact with this surfactant for long enough.
 This is due to the effect the surfactant has upon the structure of the membranes of your skin.

 Basically, a surfactant such as sodium lauryl sulfate affects your skin by partially dissolving the cell membranes of your skin cells.
 This anionic surfactant is also able to penetrate right into living cells.
 Cell membranes are made up primarily of lipid (another name for fat) molecules.
 The molecules of the lipids which compose the membrane of cells are very similar in nature to anionic surfactant molecules.
 And, it is therefore not surprising that some surfactants are very readily absorbed into the skin cell membranes.
 Sodium lauryl sulfate is one of the most readily absorbed surfactants, in fact, and it has been chosen for experimental purpose to enhance the penetration of different elements in living systems.